 Judge rules that bees, legally, can be fish

-According to a state court judge in California, bees can be legally classified as fish.
+According to a California appeals court, bees can be now legally classified as fish.

+The decision, announced on Tuesday, came after state wildlife officials were sued by agricultural groups for attempting to list four bumble bee species under the California Endangered Species Act (CESA).

 “Today’s decision confirms that California Endangered Species Act protections apply to all of our state’s imperiled native species and is critical to protecting our state’s renown biodiversity.”

-Under the law, an “endangered species” can be a bird, mammal, fish, amphibian, reptile, or plant.
-This definition, notably, could leave out other potential species that may be threatened, such as insects.
+Under CESA, an “endangered species” can be a bird, mammal, fish, amphibian, reptile, or plant.
+However this definition could leave out other threatened species, such as insects.

-The court was decided whether bees also count as “invertebrates” under the state’s definition of “fish” – the only place in the California Fish and Game Code where “invertebrates” are mentioned.
+In this recent case, the state court had to decide whether bees counted as “invertebrates” under the state definition of “fish”.

-Habitat would seem to be the big differentiator here, as most people consider fish to live in the water and bees to live on land.
-As the court puts it, “A fish, as the term is commonly understood in everyday parlance, of course, lives in aquatic environments.”
+“A fish, as the term is commonly understood in everyday parlance, of course, lives in aquatic environments,” the justices mused in the ruling.

-The court concluded that the definition of “fish” here should not be limited to aquatic wildlife, and that land-based invertebrates like bees can be listed under the law.
+The justices concluded that the definition of “fish” here should not be limited to aquatic wildlife, and that land-based invertebrates like bees can be listed under the law.

-This case came about because the state had started to list four bumble bee species under the California Endangered Species Act, before being sued by various agricultural interests.
-A lower court had previously sided with the plaintiffs.

 Insects like bees face a variety of threats, from pesticides to the climate crisis.
 According to the non-profit Xerces Society, an insect protection group and another intervenor defendant on the case, 28 per cent of North American bumble bees are facing extinction.